StyraInc/styra-demo-tickethub/server/java/README.md

-# TicketHub Java Back-end
+# TicketHub Java Server

-The TicketHub sample app back-end component.
+The TicketHub sample app server component.

 ## How to run